openquoll/react-mug/README.md

 });
 ```

-For general actions, they can act as pure functions when states are passed in:
+For ops, they can act as pure functions when states are passed in straight:

 ```tsx
 describe('writeIt', () => {